iseneld/m7__portfolio/README.md

 It is published to [https://micheliseneld.com](https://micheliseneld.com)

-## It was made using Create React App
+## Tech Stack
+- Express.js
+- MongoDB
+- Node.js
+- React (create-react-app)
+- React Router DOM
+- Sass

 In the project directory, you can run: